 This can be a problem if you want to do unschooling — that is, to let your children chart their own educational courses on their own timelines.
 How do you give your kids authentic freedom if they have to take tests and are required to learn certain subjects by law?
 In this article we’ll explain what the requirements are, and then explore loopholes that can get you out of them.

-In order to homeschool legally in Massachusetts, you must comply with these requirements:
+According to the HSLDA, in order to homeschool legally in Massachusetts, you must comply with these requirements:

 If you are a homeschooler in Massachusetts, you are required by law to abide by the above regulations.
 However, these regulations may or may not be enforced at the local level.
 If you are interested in unschooling, you can give your local school district a call to find out what guidelines they actually enforce.